delamux/rxjs-observables/README.md

 # Start project- RXJS

-* The first that you need to run in your command line is:
+* The first that you need is run in your command line:

 ```
 npm install